jaxazul/dockerized-flask-website/README.md

-#Flask Website
+# Flask Website

-The repository contains a cflask application and a Dockerfile to conveniently create an image and run a container in the image of the build.
+The repository contains a Flask application and a Dockerfile to conveniently create an image and run a container based on the build.